-It is recommended that each time you apply for a job; you update your cover letter and resume.
-You should describe your education, training, and experience related to items listed in the “Qualifications” section of the job announcement.
-If these qualifications are not clearly listed in your resume, it is important that you expand on that information in your cover letter.
-Be sure to read the job announcement completely and evaluate the skills required in order to match them with your own skills and experiences within your cover letter and resume.
-Your resume and cover letter must provide sufficient detail to represent your qualifications as a candidate.
+Each time you apply for a job, you should update your resume (and letter of qualifications if that is required).
+You should describe your education, training, and experience related to items listed in the “Qualifications” section of the assessment.
+If these qualifications are not clearly listed in your resume, you need to expand on that information in your letter of qualifications.
+You must provide sufficient detail to show your qualifications as a candidate.

 Your resume should include: